Cosmo-Tech/Babylon-End-User-Doc/docs/guides/getting_started.md

   ```
   Copy the response and paste it in your environment.

-* If entries does not exist, you may need to create it (e.g for a newly deployed platform):
+* If entries does not exist, you may need to create it (e.g. for a newly deployed platform):
   We provide a tool for this, you can find it [here](https://github.com/Cosmo-Tech/backend-tf-state-to-vault)
   This needs an initial Terraform deployment as it uses the Terraform state to parse and populate the Vault.
   Useful information can be found in the Readme of this repository !

 ### Configuration

-At this point, you will need two variables to perform Babylon commands.
+At this point, you will need three variables to perform Babylon commands.

   - `context_id` : project name
   - `platform_id` : platform name
   - `state_id`: state name

 `context_id` and `state_id` can be strings of your choice,
-but they cannot contain special characters.
+but they cannot contain special characters. `platform_id` represents the id of the platform, such as dev, staging, etc.
 To initialize it, perform this command:
   ```bash
   babylon namespace use -c <context_id> -p <platform_id> -s <state_id>
   ```